Time: 1 hr return

 A path crosses farmland to the top of the sand dunes.
-Go down the sand hill – which can be rather testing on the return, uphill journey – and walk about a kilometre along the beach.
+Go down the sand hill – which can be rather testing on the return, uphill journey – and walk about 1 km along the beach.
 Near the southern end a marked track leads up to a hide to view the locals – yellow-eyed penguins.

-Please keep at least 10 metres away from sleeping sea lions, 20 metres from active animals and if you are in a group don't surround them.
+Keep at least 10 m away from sleeping sea lions, 20 m from active animals and if you are in a group don't surround them.

 Sandymount Circuit 1 hr return

 Turn off Highcliff Road onto Sandymount Road and the carpark is at the end of the road.

 The loop track begins at the carpark at the end of Sandymount Road.
 This walk via The Chasm and Lovers Leap – with a side track to Sandymount summit – gives spectacular views of Otago Peninsula’s coastline and cliff tops.
 Another marked route provides alternative access to Sandfly Bay.